tookerjebs/nipperlug-nextjs/content/stats/addDamage.md

 ## Typical Values

-Not a stat that is abundantly available across all progression systems in high enough amounts to make it worth investing in.
+Not a stat that is abundantly available across progression systems in high enough amounts to make it worth investing in.

 ## Calculation